 A drop in nicotine

-If it smells ok, eliquid is usually fine to use.
+If it smells ok, e-liquid is usually fine to use.
 But, the longer you leave it, the less nicotine will be in there and you’ll find yourself vaping more to compensate for being unable to draw a decent hit.
 This is one of the key signs that your e-liquid has expired.

-Unusual taste or smell
+Unusual Taste or Smell

-Flavours can change dramatically when an eliquid has gone off.
-Citrus or menthol tones can start to taste especially harsh, ‘off’ or may turn the liquid cloudy.
-You may see tinted oil resting on top of the liquid and this is the flavouring.
-A peppery taste is a good way of knowing that an eliquid is past its best.
+Flavours can change dramatically when an e-liquid has gone off.
+Citrus or menthol tones can start to taste especially harsh, ‘off’ or may turn the-liquid cloudy.
+You may see tinted oil resting on top of the-liquid and this is the flavouring.
+A peppery taste is a good way of knowing that an e-liquid is past its best.

-While there isn’t a great deal of evidence to support the safety of vaping expired e-juice, it is recommended that you don't due to the potential for bad side effects and ruining your e cigarette.
+While there isn’t a great deal of evidence to support the safety of vaping expired e juice, it is recommended that you don't due to the potential for bad side effects and ruining your e cigarette.
 As you have seen, e-juices can expire - especially cheap e-liquids - but can last much longer if stored correctly.

 Whilst e-liquid is unlikely to cause any serious harm, especially when compared to the chemicals found in traditional cigarettes, if you’re not sure about the look, smell or taste of your vape juice, the best solution is to throw it away.
 If shaking the juice does not properly redistribute any clumps or sediment lingering in the bottle, throw out the juice, as it is likely to taste unpleasant, even if still safe.